 François’ masters of law degree from McGill University has a specialization in intellectual property law.
 He also holds a Bachelor’s Degree in Business Administration from the Université du Québec en Outaouais.

-François is a workshop leader at the Understanding Trademarks summer course of the Intellectual Property summer courses offered by the Intellectual Property Institute of Canada (IPIC) and McGill University.
-He was Co-Chairperson for the Course for four years after serving as Director for the 2016 edition of the Understanding Trademarks summer course and Assistant-Director for the 2015 edition. .
+François sits on the Non-traditional Marks Committee of the International Trademark Association (INTA).
+He is also a workshop leader at the Understanding Trademarks summer course offered by the Intellectual Property Institute of Canada (IPIC) and McGill University.
+He was Co-Chairperson for the Course for four years after serving as Director for the 2016 edition of the Understanding Trademarks summer course and Assistant-Director for the 2015 edition.
 He is also instructor for IPIC’s Trademark Agent Examination Prep Course.

 François is a member of the firm’s Diversity & Inclusion Committee and co-chair of the Copyright & Digital Media group.